1st Year

 - Folk and court dances

-- Room dances and stylizations
+- Ballroom dances and stylizations

-- Waltz - Tango and stylization
+- Waltz-Tango and stylization

 - Pas de deux

-- Scenic combat
+- Stage combat

 - Allegorical parades